kearutherford/BerkeleyForestsAnalytics/README.md

     and Fire Surrogate).
 There is no default.

 3.  `wt_data` Only required for stratified random sampling designs.
-A dataframe or tibble with the following columns: time (optional), site, stratum, and wh (stratum weight).
+A dataframe or tibble with the following columns: time (optional;
+    character), site (character), stratum (character), and wh (stratum weight; numeric).
 The default is set to “not_needed”, and should be left as such for design = “SRS” or design = “FFS”.

 4.  `fpc_data` An optional dataframe or tibble.
 Incorporates the finite population correction factor (FPC; see “Background information for